Teleport Authentication with Microsoft Entra ID (formerly Azure AD) | Teleport

 Teleport Authentication with Microsoft Entra ID (formerly Azure AD)

-This guide will cover how to configure Microsoft Entra ID to issue credentials to specific groups of users with a SAML Authentication Connector.
+This guide will cover how to configure Microsoft Azure Active Directory to issue credentials to specific groups of users with a SAML Authentication Connector.
 When used in combination with role-based access control (RBAC), it allows Teleport administrators to define policies like:

-- Only members of the "DBA" Microsoft Entra ID group can connect to PostgreSQL databases.
+- Only members of the "DBA" Entra ID group can connect to PostgreSQL databases.

 - Developers must never SSH into production servers.